ccsc-tools/SDNN/readme.txt

 The source code package contains the following folders/directories.

-1. The inputs folder contains contains NIRIS Stokes profiles samples from BBSO/GST.
+1. The inputs folder contains NIRIS Stokes profiles samples from BBSO/GST.
-2. The Outputs folder contains contains inverted results, bx, by, bz, Doppler width and LOS velocity.
+2. The outputs folder contains inverted results, bx, by, bz, Doppler width and LOS velocity.

 Run